 Today, PGTI is a collaboration of over 75 industry partners including unions and apprenticeship programs, contractors, developers and community organizations.
 Two recent articles describe the history of the first 13 years of PGTI’s development are

 - Policy Group on Tradeswomen’s Issues: A Collaborative Learning Community Crushing the Barriers to Women’s Careers in the Construction Trades, written by Susan Moir and Liz Skidmore is a chapter in the 2021 book, Organizing for Power.

 - A Recent History of the Massachusetts Union Tradeswomen Movement is a paper written by Dan McNulty of the Massachusetts Building Trades Council.

 - Our “Integrated Supply and Demand Strategy.”
 Getting and keeping women in the trades is more complicated than training and apprenticeship (the supply side).
 Women need access to jobs and continuous employment (the demand side).
 Our contractor partners are the industry employers who are key to this.

-- Tradeswomen have worked almost a million hours and have reached 7.22% of workforce hours on our Targeted Projects.
+- Tradeswomen have worked over a million hours and have reached 7.7% of workforce hours on our Targeted Projects.
 This is above both the national and state requirements and more than double the national average!